JakeHub852/ds3-blind-journey/bosses/01-iudex-gundyr.md

 ## 🏆 First Takeaway Boss

-Gundyr is the Souls equivalent of being thrown into the deep end with floaties made of concrete.
-Loved it.
+Gundyr is the Souls equivalent of being thrown into the deep end.